google/lyra/README.md

 near your mouth), and then press "Encode and decode to speaker".
 You should hear your voice being played back after being coded with Lyra.

-If you press 'Benchmark', you should you should see something like the following in logcat on a Pixel 4 when running the benchmark:
+If you press 'Benchmark', you should see something like the following in logcat on a Pixel 4 when running the benchmark:

 ```shell
 I  Starting benchmarkDecode()